tautme/country-levels/docs/README_template.md

 # Country Level ID
 ### Summary

-Country Level IDs are short codes used to identify country polygons and other administrative areas in [Natural Earth](https://www.naturalearthdata.com/) datasets.
+Country Level IDs are short codes used to identify country polygons and other administrative regions in [Natural Earth](https://www.naturalearthdata.com/) datasets.

 This repository also contains each polygon exported as a GeoJSON file.